Fargo's Future: Proposed Convention Center

 What You Can Do

-Visit Fargo-Moorhead does not take a position as to how residents should vote on these ballot measures.
-However, we encourage all residents to become informed on these issues and to make your wishes known by voting on November 5, 2024.
+Visit Fargo-Moorhead does not take a position on ballot measures.
+However, we encourage all residents to stay informed on community issues and to participate in future elections to express their wishes.